mini-roostico/subjekt-doc/Writerside/topics/Implementation-details.md

 ## Auth and API services

-Node.js and Express were used to develop both the RESTful API and authentication services.
+Node.js and Express were used to develop both the RESTful services (i.e. `auth` and `api`).
 TypeScript was employed to enhance code maintainability.

 In details, the authentication service was implemented using JWT (JSON Web Tokens) to ensure secure and stateless